 Before we get started in learning how to make these all-natural reusable disinfecting wipes – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!

-DIY Cleaning Wipes that are safe for Marble or Granite Counter-tops
+Homemade Cleaning Wipes that are safe for Marble or Granite Counter-tops

 All the ingredients used in this solution should be safe for marble, granite, or other natural stone surface.
 I do recommend testing an tiny amount whenever you start out using any new product on natural stone counter-tops.